logo

 [ADVERTISEMENT]

-One Reddit user, RemarkableLab7, took the AITA subreddit to ask whether it was ok for him to put his mother's macaw to sleep after she passed away.
-His mother got the bird named Charlie after her retirement and had cared for him since he was a hatchling.
+One Reddit user, RemarkableLab7, took to the AITA subreddit to ask whether it was okay for him to put his mother's macaw to sleep after she passed away.
+His mother got the bird, named Charlie, after her retirement and had cared for him since he was a hatchling.

 However, when she passed away, he took over the responsibility of caring for the bird.
 According to RemarkableLab7, his mother spoiled Charlie rotten while she was alive.